-The Company has a Stock Appreciation Rights (SAR) plan for senior officers.
-Under the plan, participants are granted a number of SARs at the discretion of the Company's Board of Directors.
-Each SAR entitles the holder to the book value appreciation in one share of the Company's common stock for the periods following the date of grant.
+The Bank has a Stock Appreciation Rights (SAR) plan for senior officers.
+Under the plan, participants are granted a number of SARs at the discretion of the Bank's Board of Directors.
+Each SAR entitles the holder to the book value appreciation in one share of the Bank's common stock for the periods following the date of grant.
 The value of the stock appreciation vests immediately, at which time the holder is entitled to receive the value in cash.
 Expense attributable to the plan in 2015 and 2014 was \$595,000 and \$462,000, respectively.
 All expenses were paid as part of 2015 and 2014 compensation, and no liability related to this expense existed as of December 31, 2015 and 2014.

-NOTE K - RELATED PARTY TRANSACTIONS
+NOTE J - RELATED PARTY TRANSACTIONS

-In the ordinary course of business, the Company may make loans to executive officers, directors and principal shareholders of the Company, including their immediate families and companies in which they are principal owners.
-At December 31, 2015 and 2014, loans to these persons totaled \$4,516,000 and \$4,921,000, respectively.
-Deposits by related parties held by the Company at December 31, 2015 and 2014 amounted to \$3,931,000 and \$2,862,000, respectively.
+In the ordinary course of business, the Bank may make loans to executive officers, directors and principal shareholders of the Bank, including their immediate families and companies in which they are principal owners.
+At December 31, 2015 and 2014, total loans to these persons approximated \$4,516,000 and \$4,921,000, respectively.
+Deposits by related parties held by the Bank at December 31, 2015 and 2014 were approximately \$3,931,000 and \$2,862,000, respectively.

-NOTE L - STOCKHOLDERS' EQUITY AND DIVIDENDS
+NOTE K - STOCKHOLDERS' EQUITY AND DIVIDENDS